cmdhck/Webtools/README.md

 # Webtools
-This is a tool to convert web to ip and ip to web recode and update by @comradehacker To use one of the tools, you need either a domain / url or an IP list.
+This is a tool to convert web to ip and ip to web with auto filter dead ip or domain.. recode and update by @comradehacker To use one of the tools, you need either a domain / url or an IP list.

   If you have a domain / url list with the format :